lemlac/mulem/docs/reference.md

 myPtr: ptr = ExternalLib.getSomething()
 ```

-You can get the type of any variable with the copile-time function `typeof`.
+You can get the type of any variable with the compile-time function `typeof`.
 This fetches the type of that symbol at that point during compile time. *(See [Meta Functions](#Meta-Functions).)*

 ```
 x = 0
 y: typeof[x] = 1    -- Ensures that x and y have the same type.
 ```

-You can also get the default value of any type with the copile-time function `default`.
+You can also get the default value of any type with the compile-time function `default`.
 The type needs to have a default value defined which is yet to be determined how, but they're already defined for basic types.

 ```
 x = default[int]    -- == 0